 As the remaining disciples gathered on the mountain with Jesus, Matthew tells us they worshiped him, but some doubted.
 Rest assured, the same condition exists within the Church today.
 Jesus says, “Go.”
 Yet, some doubt they are strong enough in their faith.
 Others doubt they have the necessary knowledge of the scriptures.
 Still others feel they lack the training and skill needed to make disciples.
 All this said, the command given by Jesus stands.
 Our Lord says, “Go.”

-Lord Jesus, as we go in your name, overcome our doubts with your peace and presence.
+Prayer: Lord Jesus, overcome our doubts and help us live in your peace and presence.
 Amen.